poppyindarrk/GOAI1/README.md

 After installing the dependencies, download the source code and pre-trained weights available in the Releases section (as a .pt file, no decompression needed).
 Assuming the weight file is named nn_2x64.pt, use the following command to launch the graphical interface:

-python3 dlgo.py --weights nn_2x64.pt --gui
+python3 dlgo.py --gui

 Documentation Directory

 Quick Start and Operational Tutorial: A simple guide on how to get started and operate the AI.

-Algorithm Implementation and Principles (Under Construction)
+Algorithm Implementation and Principles

-GTP Interface Principles
+GTP Interface Principles gtp.py

-SGF Format Explanation
+SGF Format Explanation sgf.py

 Functions within board.py

-List of Python Go Engines (contributions welcome)